ucsb-cs156-f23/team02-f23-6pm-4/docs/oauth.md

 The slightly more tedious way:

-1. In the Heroku Dashboard, visit the `Settings` tab then click `Reveal Config Vars`.
+1. In the Dokku Dashboard, visit the `Settings` tab then click `Reveal Config Vars`.
 2. For each variable in `.env`, create a Config Var entry with the corresponding name and value.